manidogabo/MiNeNS_Group_website/content/authors/admin/_index.md

     url: https://www.meche.engineering.cmu.edu/index.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include fluids & elasticity, soft matter, and nonlinear dynamics.
+bio: Anishinaabe scholar interested in fluids & elasticity, soft matter, and nonlinear dynamics.

 # Interests to show in About widget
 interests: